-“The time of the nation has come.”[i]
+“The time of the nation has come.”
 These are the words of Marine Le Pen, former French presidential candidate, president of the National Rally party in France, and alleged “populist.”
 Populism is the international phenomenon that has been sweeping European countries for last decade, prompting a flood of analyses from leading political thinkers.
 As political scholarship grapples to reach a consensus on populism, populist leaders continue to fight for dominance in European governments.
 The recent surge of populist movements across Europe has not only transformed mainstream politics but has also posed a challenge to liberal democratic norms, mainly through fostering antipluralism and a rejection of important aspects of democracy.

 Although Denmark joined the European Communities in 1973 and has been an integral member of the European Union since its founding in 1993, the country still uses krone as its currency, rather than the euro.
 As a country with good economic performance, it has much to gain from joining the eurozone and becoming a more integrated member of the EU, and it is likely to be successful in doing so.
 The European Union and eurozone are currently experiencing a crisis of integration and would benefit politically from the successful integration of Denmark into the eurozone, in addition to benefiting economically.
 Integration into the eurozone would benefit both Denmark and the European Union.

 While all eyes seem to be fixated on Brexit, it is important to remember that the European Union is grappling with another crisis: the erosion of democracy, particularly in Poland and Hungary.
-In the wake of right-wing populist governments flouting democratic values, rule of law, andContinue reading “Addressing the Wave of Right-Wing Populism in Hungary and Poland”
+In the wake of right-wing populist governments flouting democratic values, rule of law, and human rights, it is the responsibility of the EU to uphold democratic norms.